pavolgaj/temper-windows/README.md

 # Temper-Windows
-Allows you to access the temperature in celsius of a Temper device on Windows.
+Allows you to access the temperature in celsius of a Temper USB device on Windows.

 ## Installation
     pip install temper-windows